Clara-liu/alarm-detection/README.md

 On the device (e.g. ssh into rasp pi), do:
 1. Install PyAudio with `sudo apt install python3-pyaudio`.
 See [here](https://pypi.org/project/PyAudio/) for alternative methods.
 2. Install dependencies with `pip install -r requirements.txt`.
 3. Create a yaml file like below.
-For instructions on how to obtain a bot token and chat ID, see [here](https://medium.com/codex/using-python-to-send-telegram-messages-in-3-simple-steps-419a8b5e5e2).
+For instructions on how to obtain a bot token and chat ID with Telegram, see [here](https://medium.com/codex/using-python-to-send-telegram-messages-in-3-simple-steps-419a8b5e5e2).
 ```
 token: <YOUR BOT TOKEN>
 chat_id: <A CHAT ID>